rehierl/node-tree-outliner/2-0-core-design/4-0-last-nodes.md

 case (2).

 The enter events of one of the top-level node's ancestors can also not be taken into account.
-That is, because in order to enter and associate a top-level node, all of its ancestors must have been entered already.
+That is because in order to enter and associate a top-level node, all of its ancestors must have been entered already.
 Because of that, the enter event of a top-level node's ancestor can not be used.